TheoCaesar/Angular-17--Directives-Deep-Dive/comments.md

 # Dependency Injection in Directives
 a perfect example of DI in this will be injecting our host element (an anchor element enhanced by directives). this should allow us access some of the html props and methods like target, href etc. We could enhance the readability of the code.

+## Custom (Structural) Directive
+created by the cli, we get an input variable of type Permistion and configured by an alias appAuth. we also inject our auth service for comparison of the logged in user type and the corresponding input property in our directive. we then get an effect function to set up a subscription to listen to any changes between the signal values within our service or input variable.

+in our app component we place our directive on a paragraph tag to display if we have an admin user log in. currently all we are doing is to log stuff to console if conditions are met, so our paragraph contents are going to read the same nonetheless, hence acting as an attribute directive for now.